 Capital cities will always be an expensive choice.

 One of the most affordable is the beautiful city of Lisbon, capital of Portugal.
+Just make sure to gather all the requirements like the Portugal Golden Visa.

 However, if you want a real Portuguese bargain, just look at the house prices in Portalegre.